OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 The way to go here is different for each capability.
 For example:

-- in order to check the authorization of the *photo library*, you could start by using Frida to trace or hook [`PHPhotoLibrary.authorizationStatus()`](https://developer.apple.com/documentation/photokit/phphotolibrary/1620745-authorizationstatus) and check its return value [`PHAuthorizationStatus`](https://developer.apple.com/documentation/photokit/phauthorizationstatus).
+- in order to check the authorization of the *photo library*, you could start by using Frida to trace or hook [`PHPhotoLibrary.authorizationStatus()`](https://developer.apple.com/documentation/photokit/phphotolibrary/1620745-authorizationstatus "PHPhotoLibrary.authorizationStatus()") and check its return value [`PHAuthorizationStatus`](https://developer.apple.com/documentation/photokit/phauthorizationstatus "PHAuthorizationStatus").
-- when using location services you might want to check which [`CLAuthorizationStatus`](https://developer.apple.com/documentation/corelocation/clauthorizationstatus) is being returned by [`CLLocationManager.authorizationStatus()`](https://developer.apple.com/documentation/corelocation/cllocationmanager/1423523-authorizationstatus).
+- when using location services you might want to check which [`CLAuthorizationStatus`](https://developer.apple.com/documentation/corelocation/clauthorizationstatus "CLAuthorizationStatus") is being returned by [`CLLocationManager.authorizationStatus()`](https://developer.apple.com/documentation/corelocation/cllocationmanager/1423523-authorizationstatus "CLLocationManager.authorizationStatus()").
-- you could also verify the correct usage of the App Groups entitlement by hooking the [`containerURL(forSecurityApplicationGroupIdentifier:)`](https://developer.apple.com/documentation/foundation/filemanager/1412643-containerurl) method which returns the container directory associated with the specified security application group identifier.
+- you could also verify the correct usage of the App Groups entitlement by hooking the [`containerURL(forSecurityApplicationGroupIdentifier:)`](https://developer.apple.com/documentation/foundation/filemanager/1412643-containerurl "FileManager containerURL(forSecurityApplicationGroupIdentifier:)") method which returns the container directory associated with the specified security application group identifier.

 There is also a *visual* way to inspect the status of some app permissions when using the iPhone/iPad by opening "Settings" and scrolling down until you find the app you're interested in.
 When clicking on it, this will open the "ALLOW APP_NAME TO ACCESS" screen.
 However, not all permissions might be displayed yet.
 You will have to *trigger* them in order to be listed on that screen.